CLMitchell provides information and advice about living, working, studying, and holidaying in Ireland on her website Relocating to Ireland.

 Tips and Advice for Moving to Ireland

 - Go and spend some time in Ireland before making the move.
-Remember that holidaying in Ireland is very different than actually living here.
+Remember that holidaying in Ireland is very different from actually living here.
 If you are looking for work, then try to make contacts in your industry and see if there is work available.
 Also, take the time to find out more about the cost of living in your preferred area.

 - The cost of immigrating to Ireland is high.
 The costs you need to consider are visa fees, airfares, moving costs and the cost of setting up a new home.
 Don’t forget to include the rental deposit in your calculations as well as a month’s rent in advance.
 Be aware that bringing pets with you can be very expensive.